VintageWatchstraps Logo

 Dent was a very well known London manufacturer of high quality clocks and watches.
 Several other companies used the name Dent in order to trade off this reputation, so one has to be careful of watches carrying the name Dent.

 Edward John Dent (1790-1853) began making watches in 1814.
-Dent became one of London's greatest and best known chronometer makers.
+He became one of London's greatest and best known chronometer makers.

 Dent experimented with glass balance springs for marine chronometers to overcome the problem of rust.
 These worked well and were surprisingly robust; in a chronometer that was accidentally dropped to the floor, which broke the balance staff pivots, the glass balance spring was unharmed.
 However, the glass springs suffered from an acceleration in rate which continued for several years, so were ultimately not satisfactory.